forkanhossain/elementor/README.md

 # Elementor Mega Menu Issues
 # Fixed Elementor Mega Menu click outside does not close Issue
 # Active mode does not work well in mega menu
+# Please add these javaScript code from footer.php file to your Wordpress footer.php and save it.
+Hopefully it will work properly.

-Thanks for watching.
-If you need any help to fix this type of issue, please with me.
-Thanks again!
+If you need any help to fix this issue, please contact with me.
+Thank you so much!